YONEX4090/MultiSafeHand/README.md

 ## Advanced Dexterous Manipulation in MARL: MultiSafHand & MACPAO Integration

-In this project, we introduce MultiSafHand, which combines tasks ith different levels of difficulty and a variety of objects to facilitate learning to use both hands for dexterous manipulation.
-Concurrently, we clarify strategies in multi-agent optimization, with a notable emphasis on safety, offering innovative solutions in dexterous manipulation and MARL.
-MultiSafHand is adept at ensuring safe manipulation and supports effective methods for solving CMDPs.
-Additionally, we examine the complexity of safety issues in multi-agent environments and introduce MACPAO, a Safe MARL algorithm that has realized advancements in safety while maintaining the higher rewarding results comparable to existing state-of-the-art methods.
+In this paper, we propose Multi-Agent Constrained Proxi-mal Advantage Optimization (MACPAO), which considers the sequence of agent updates and integrates non-stationarity into sequential update schemes. we designed a system comprising three components: object datasets, bimanual dexterous tasks, and the Safe MARL algorithm.
 <div align="center">
   <img src="safe-policy/assets/overview.jpg" width="75%"/>
 </div>